Pricing & billing

 curl https://get.syncropic.com/spl | sh

-# 3. Start a local daemon and import
+# 3. Start a local instance and import

 spl import ~/migrate.tar.gz

-# 4. Cancel the hosted subscription at your leisureYou'll lose the <label>.syncropel.com URL (returns to the reservation pool 30 days after instance suspension).
+# 4. Delete the hosted instance from your account page at your leisureIf you delete the hosted instance, its <label>.syncropel.app URL returns to the reservation pool after a grace period.
 Federation peers will need to re-pair against your new local DID.

 Self-host vs. hosted: which fits